Jeansidharta/Chrome-Native-FileSystem-Music-Player/README.md

 ## Pre-requisites

 First, you must be using Chrome.
-This code is currently being written using version 83.0.4103.116, 64bits.
+This code is currently being written using version 83.0.4103.116, 64bits of Chrome.
 It may or may not work in different versions, given how volitile this API currently is.

-Second, you must Chrome's [Native File System API](chrome://flags/#native-file-system-api) flag to `enabled` (either click the link above, or go to [chrome://flags](chrome://flags) and search for it).
+Second, you must set Chrome's [Native File System API](chrome://flags/#native-file-system-api) flag to `enabled` (either click the link above, or go to [chrome://flags](chrome://flags) and search for it).

 Third, you must have NodeJS and NPM installed.